Mike Smith (ice hockey, born 1982): Junior hockey

-Dallas Stars
+Dallas Stars (2006–2008)

-In the 2001 NHL Entry Draft, Smith was drafted by the Dallas Stars in the fifth round (161st overall), and continued to play in Sudbury, again taking the Wolves into the post-season.
+In the 2001 NHL entry draft, Smith was drafted by the Dallas Stars in the fifth round (161st overall), and continued to play in Sudbury, again taking the Wolves into the post-season.
 Their playoff run ended in four games, however, as the Barrie Colts won the series 4–0.

 The subsequent season saw Smith's departure from the junior leagues when he split the season between the Lexington Men O' War of the ECHL and the Utah Grizzlies of the American Hockey League (AHL).

 Smith made his professional debut on October 26, 2002, against the Dayton Bombers, scoring a statistically unlikely goal during a shutout in his first win, scoring on an empty net at 19:04 in the third period.
 Smith is the youngest goaltender ever to score in a professional game, doing so at 20 years of age.

 Smith played only 11 games in Utah, backing up Jason Bacashihua and Corey Hirsch.
 For 2003–04, Utah added Dan Ellis to their roster, with whom Smith split back up duties, again to Bacashihua.
 Smith went to play for the Houston Aeros in 2004–05, sharing the net almost equally with Josh Harding, putting up a 0.915 save percentage and 2.42 GAA.

 Smith joined the Iowa Stars for their inaugural season in 2005–06.
 The Stars played Smith and Dan Ellis back and forth for much of the season until Smith appeared to take much of the netminding responsibilities late in the season.
 A Stars rally in the stretch secured the final Western Conference playoff spot.
 Smith started in every game of the seven-game series against the Milwaukee Admirals, which Milwaukee ultimately won.

 Smith underwent shoulder surgery during the off-season for an injury he sustained during Iowa's 2005–06 season.
 After a faster-than-expected recovery, Smith attended the Dallas Stars' training camp in the fall of 2006, and was awarded the backup goaltender position behind Marty Turco.
 In his first-ever regulation NHL game on October 21, 2006, Smith stopped 22 shots to post a shutout against the Phoenix Coyotes.

 On January 4, 2007, Smith was hit in the mask by a slap shot, causing him to miss a few weeks with a concussion.
 He came back strong, however, winning two games in which Turco was pulled.
 He then registered a 32-save shutout over the Anaheim Ducks on February 10.

 Smith also started the year living with Marty Turco's family.
 However, he eventually moved out and then signed a two-year, $950,000 per year contract with the Stars.

 On June 14, 2007, Smith was named to the 2006–07 NHL All-Rookie Team.